eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

-Dockerfile | As it says, Dockerfile from which image will be build docker-compose.yml  | Main file of the project that builds and links containers web | Web folder where you need to copy your web project .env.db | This file will contain your database root password as well as new database name with its owner user and password .env.redis | Redis container environments
+Dockerfile | As it says, Dockerfile from which image will be build docker-compose.yml  | Main file of the project that builds and links containers web | Web folder where you need to copy your web project .env.db | MySQL Database root password.
+As well as new Database user and password .env.redis | Redis container environments

 ------